folletto95/meshspy/README.md

   (location of the SQLite database that stores node information.
 When unset the file `nodes.db` is created in the working directory &ndash; `/app/nodes.db` inside the container.
 Set this to an absolute path such as `/app/data/nodes.db` to persist the database in a mounted host volume.)
+- `ENABLE_GUI=false`
+  (set to `true` to launch the simple desktop interface if a graphical environment is available)

 The helper sets `SEND_ALIVE_ON_START` so the service announces itself when launched.